 Technology continues to be one of the dominant themes of conversation in home care, and as the Care Quality Commission progresses with its ‘digital first’ strategy from mid-2021, we’ll see an even greater focus on the application of technology in the sector.

 About the CQC

 - What is the Care Quality Commission and how does it operate?

 About CQC inspections

 - Are they safe? – Using eMAR (Electronic Medication Administration Record) to reduce medication mistakes and improve service delivery for those being cared for

-- Are they effective? – How a care planning system can enhance the delivery of effective care
+- Are they effective? – How electronic care planning can enhance the delivery of effective care

 - Are they caring? – Giving carers more time to attend to the practical needs of their client and a more personal service